CsarChvz/railyawtr/README.md

 ## Using API in Swagger

-When using Swagger to interact with the API or make requests, you do not need to include the 'user_id' attribute in the request bodies.
+When using Swagger to interact with the API or make requests, you do not need to include the "user_id" attribute in the request bodies.
 This attribute is used only for testing purposes.
-In actual API usage, the 'user_id' is automatically obtained from the authorization token (Bearer Token) that provides the ID of the authenticated user.
+In actual API usage, the "user_id" is automatically obtained from the authorization token (Bearer Token) that provides the ID of the authenticated user.

 ### Configuring Bearer Token Authentication in Swagger

 1. **Access the Authorization Button:**

-   In the Swagger interface, find the 'Authorize' button at the top right corner of the page.
+   In the Swagger interface, find the "Authorize" button at the top right corner of the page.

    ![Swagger Authorization Button](./diagrams/swagger_authorize_button.png)

 2. **Enter the Bearer Token:**

-   Click on the 'Authorize' button to open a pop-up window.
+   Click on the "Authorize" button to open a pop-up window.
 In this window, enter your Bearer Token in the provided field.
-Make sure to prefix your token with the word 'Bearer' followed by a space.
+Make sure to prefix your token with the word "Bearer" followed by a space.

    ```plaintext
    Bearer <your_access_token>